divear/EduCalc/README.md

 ## Known Issues

-- EduPage can be unreliable, and scraping might fail at times.
+- EduPage can be unreliable, and scraping in the TUI version might fail at times.